michaelschmi626060/python_assessment/README.md

 # CMS Hospital Dataset Downloader

 This Python script automates the download and processing of **CMS Hospital datasets** from the [data.cms.gov](https://data.cms.gov/) API.
 It fetches only the latest datasets under the "Hospitals" theme and saves them as CSV files with standardized column names in snake_case format.
+The csv files will be saved in the directory hospital_datasets relative to where you are running the script (your current working directory).

 ---